GoogleCloudPlatform/pubsec-declarative-toolkit/docs/landing-zone-v2/README.md

 # Organization

-This Landing Zone v2 assumes that the different required environments known as Experimentation, Development, User Acceptance and Testing, Production are all instantiated with their own landing zone.
+This Landing Zone v2 assumes that the different required environments known as Experimentation, Development, PreProduction, Production are all instantiated with their own landing zone.
 This can be achieved with a single GCP organization and multiple landing zone folders representing the environments OR by using multiple GCP organizations.

 ## Single GCP organization
 ![img](img/single-org.png)